Tips to keep your property clean and safe amidst the COVID-19 crisis

 If building occupants don't know that you're looking out for their safety, you're missing an opportunity to demonstrate your value as a manager or landlord while reassuring your tenants that they are safe.

 With that in mind, what can landlords do to keep their spaces as clean, sterile and healthy as possible?
 For general COVID-19 advice, check out our articles for commercial managers and multifamily managers.
-Specific to cleaning and disinfecting, here are a few tips to start you on the right track.
+Specific to cleaning and disinfecting during the crisis, here are a few tips to start you on the right track.

 1. Be sure you're cleaning properly